Nutella Swirl Cupcakes

-What makes these cupcake-muffins really fun is that swirling the nutella into the batter essentially self-frosts them.
+What makes these cupcake-muffins really fun is that swirling the Nutella into the batter essentially self-frosts them.

-Before baking, dollop some nutella on top and swirl with a knife or toothpick.
-As the cupcakes bake, the nutella spreads a bit across the top of the cupcake (and in through the batter!).
+Before baking, dollop some Nutella on top and swirl with a knife or toothpick.
+As the cupcakes bake, the Nutella spreads a bit across the top of the cupcake (and in through the batter!).

 But because the “frosting” bakes along with the cupcake, there’s no mess.

-That means these are super easy to share, to store for later, and about as mess-free as you can get when it comes to serving cupcakes to kids.
+That means these are super easy to share, store for later, and about as mess-free as you can get when it comes to serving cupcakes to kids.

-You can just toss these into a gallon sized freezer bag and go on your merry way.
+You can just toss these into a gallon-sized freezer bag and go on your merry way.
 No fancy cupcake carrier.
 No plate plastic wrap draped carefully over toothpicks.

-Just a bag of decadently rich cupcakes with gorgeous swirls of nutella.
+Just a bag of decadently rich cupcakes with gorgeous swirls of Nutella.

 Common Questions about Nutella Swirl Cupcakes

-Allow the cupcakes to cool, then store in an airtight container at room temperature for up to 5 days.
+Allow the cupcakes to cool, then store them in an airtight container at room temperature for up to 5 days.

 Absolutely.
-Once cool, cupcakes can be frozen in a freezer safe bag for up to 3 months.
+Once cool, cupcakes can be frozen in a freezer-safe bag for up to 3 months.
 Thaw to room temperature before enjoying.

 Yes!
-Anything that has a similar consistency to nutella can be used.
+Anything that has a similar consistency to Nutella can be used.
 I recommend commercial peanut butter — natural peanut butter will separate out during baking, leaving a ‘greasy’ feeling.

-If calling them a muffin makes you feel better about eating them for breakfast, I fully support the name change. 😉 (Real answer: muffins are usually mixed by hand using melted butter or oil.)
+If calling them a Nutella swirl muffin makes you feel better about eating them for breakfast, I fully support the name change. 😉 (Real answer: muffins are usually mixed by hand using melted butter or oil.)

 More Nutella Recipes: